The Top 5 Benefits of Online Piano Lessons for Homeschool Families

 For local private lessons, a half-hour lesson typically costs between $35 and $50, while in-person group lessons can be more affordable, starting at $25 for a half-hour.

-Looking for Affordable Online Piano Lessons?
+Looking for Affordable, Quality Online Lessons?

 The first trial lesson is FREE!
 No contracts ever.